iplayfast/stockwatch/README.md

 playsound

 install requirements with
-pip yahoo_fin gtts python-dateutil playdound
+pip yahoo_fin gtts python-dateutil playsound

 Will alert you by saying